Alfred Sandor

 Alfred Sandor (November 5, 1918 – September 22, 1983), born Alfred Sandwina, and billed early in his career as Al Sandwina, was a Hungarian-born American and Australian character actor and singer.
 He was also credited as Al Sander and Al Sandor.

 Early life and career

-Sandor was born in Budapest during the turmoil of the Hungarian Revolutions and Interventions, He spent his early years travelling with the circus, where his mother, Katie Sandwina, was a circus strongwoman, and he had a background as a ringmaster.
+Sandor was born in Budapest, Hungary during the turmoil of the Hungarian Revolutions and Interventions, He spent his early years travelling with the circus, where his mother, Katie Sandwina, was a circus strongwoman, and he had a background as a ringmaster (circus).
 After a brief career working as a boxer in New York City, he was a spy behind enemy lines during World War II.